-Because I wanted to give my chair some more character, I decided to add some buttons to the back panel.
-I was trying to decide if I should add lots of little buttons like this chair.
-But I decided to use the buttons I already had on hand from my last chair.
+To give my chair a little more character, I added some buttons to the back panel.
+I thought about adding lots of little buttons but then I decided to use the buttons I already had on hand from the last chair I reupholstered.

 I made sure everything was tight and looked good on the front before moving on.

-Also my stapler would not staple into the slot so I stapled right next to it but being careful not to staple at an angle or it will go through the wood.
+I had a small problem where my stapler would not reach into the slot.
+Instead, I stapled right next to it, being careful not to staple at an angle or else it will go through the wood.
 Don’t ask how I know that…

-Next I took my hot glue gun and glued the double piping into place.
-Starting with the middle section first then wrapping the big piping all around the chair.
+Next, I took my hot glue gun and glued the double piping into place.
+I started with the middle section first, then wrapping the big piping all around the chair.

 fabric – $43